michelleconville/drizzle-and-shade/DEPLOYMENT.md

 * Save everything, add, commit and push these changes to make a deployment to Heroku.

-* In S3 in AWS, go to your bucket and click 'Create folder'.
+* In S3 in AWS, go to the bucket and click 'Create folder'.
 Name the folder 'media' and click 'Save'.
-* Inside the new media folder you just created, click 'Upload', 'Add files', and then select all the images that you are using on your site.
+* Inside the new media folder you just created, click 'Upload', 'Add files', and then select all the images that you are using on the site.
 * Under 'Permissions' select the option 'Grant public-read access' and click upload.
 You may need to also check an acknowledgment warning checkbox too.
 * Once that is finished you're all set.
-All your static files and media files should be automatically linked from django to your S3 bucket.
+All the static files and media files should be automatically linked from django to the S3 bucket.

 ##### Back to [top](#table-of-contents)